 As three-dimensional applications, sculpture provides a unique method for the surrounding community to connect and engage with art – a public dialogue rooted in the concept or idea that is represented in the sculpture.
-It is full integrated and in scale with its surroundings, creating a harmony between sculpture and viewer.

 Types of Sculpture